 Health and Safety

-Students travelling outside Canada must ensure they have a passport valid for six months beyond the duration of their journey, as well as all visas and study permits required by their host country.
+If you travel outside Canada, you’re responsible for ensuring you have a passport valid for six months beyond the duration of their journey, as well as all visas and study permits required by your host country.